Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 This project site is completely responsive with different layout on iphone5, ipad and desktop device views.<br> This was done using media queries.

+iphone5 - view: <br>
+* menu : is a burger menu icon on the top right- when clicked opens with menu options (home, live, testimonials, contact) below the site title.<br> When you click any of the menu option it directs you to the relevant site page and menu options disappears back to burger menu icon.

+* Home page: The page layout sections are organized stacked below each other (sections image, Bio, gig event wrapper, footer social icons)

+* Live page: The page layout sections videos are stacked below each other, below this is paragraph text and below this is footer social icons.

+* Testimonial page: The page layout sections are organized stacked below each other (section site rating, customer review scroll section,Image,footer social icons.
+* Contact page: The page layout sections are organized stacked below each other (sections Booking form,Image,footer social icons)

+ipad - view:<br>
+* menu: standard menu same style as the one in desktop view with menu options on the top right of the site page with options below:

+* Home page: The page layout sections are organized .....(sections image, Bio, gig event wrapper, footer social icons)

+* Live page: The page layout sections videos in a quad view, below this is paragraph text and below this is footer social icons.

+* Testimonial page: The page layout sections are organized section site rating, customer review scroll section,Image,footer social icons.

+* Contact page: The page layout sections Booking form,Image,footer social icons

 # Deployment
 Local git repository was initated in the begining of this project and several commits were made during the development. <br> Project was pushed to remote repository on https://github.com